Harassment and abuse in sport

 If such physical contact is allowed, how vigorous can it be before it becomes too violent?
 Who decides on the boundaries?

-Athletes themselves play a big part in determining what is fair and unfair, while sport governing bodies must consider the Olympic aim of promoting friendship in their rules and public statements.
+Athletes themselves play a big part in determining what is fair and unfair, while sports governing bodies must consider the Olympic aim of promoting friendship in their rules and public statements.

-heavy responsibility for eliminating unnecessary violence from sport.
+heavy responsibility for eliminating unnecessary violence from sports.

 VIOLENCE AMONG SPECTATORS

-Whatever the reasons, fan violence has a significant effect on people’s attitudes towards sport, both on attending games and supporting sport in their communities.
+Whatever the reasons, fan violence has a significant effect on people’s attitudes toward sports, both in attending games and supporting sports in their communities.
 It is therefore very important that youngsters are taught appropriate ethical values.

-Together with political authorities, the sport movement must address violence among spectators, and must define policies and ways to remedy it.
+Together with political authorities, the sports movement must address violence among spectators and must define policies and ways to remedy it.

 HARASSMENT AND ABUSE IN SPORT PREVENTION STRATEGIES

-Every sport organization should have such provisions in place.
+Every sports organization should have such provisions in place.

-The IOC has developed initiatives that help sport organizations to develop and implement policies and procedures that safeguard athletes from harassment and abuse in sport.
+The IOC has developed initiatives that help sports organizations develop and implement policies and procedures that safeguard athletes from harassment and abuse in sports.

 Policies act as statements of intent that demonstrate a commitment to create a safe and mutually respectful environment.
-They should state what is required in relation to the promotion of rights, well-being and protection.
+They should state what is required for the promotion of rights, well-being, and protection.

-• develop an education and training programme on harassment and abuse in their sport(s);
+- develop an education and training program on harassment and abuse in their sport(s);

 Policies should: